-Though this narrative almost compelled me to

-laugh, yet I was really irritated with the Captain, for carrying his love of tormenting,-sport, he calls it,-to such barbarous and unjustifiable extremes.
-I consoled and soothed her as well as I was able, and told her that, since M. Du Bois had escaped, I hoped when she recovered from her fright, all would end well.

-"Fright, child!" repeated she, "why that's not half;-I promise you, I wish it was; but here I'm bruised from top to toe, and it's well if ever I have the right use of my limbs again.
+"Fright, child!" repeated she, "why, that's not half;-I promise you, I wish it was; but here I'm bruised from top to toe, and it's well if ever I have the right use of my limbs again.
 However, I'm glad the villain got nothing but his trouble for his pains.
-But here the worst is to come, for I can't go out, because I've got no curls, and so he'll be escaped before I can get to the Justice to stop him.
-I'm resolved I'll tell Lady Howard how her man served me, for if he hadn't made me fling 'em away, I dare say I could have pinned them up well enough for the country."
+But here the worst is to come, for I can't go out, because I've got no curls, and so he'll be escaped, before I can get to the Justice to stop him.
+I'm resolved I'll tell Lady Howard how her man served me, for if he had n't made me sling 'em away, I dare say I could have pinned them up well enough for the country."
 "Perhaps Lady Howard may be able to lend you a cap that will wear without them."
 "Lady Howard, indeed! why, do you think I'd wear one of her dowdies?
 No, I'll promise you, I sha'n't put on no such disguisement.
 It's the unluckiest thing in the world that I did not make the man pick up the curls again; but he put me in such a passion, I could not think of nothing.
-I know I can't get none at Howard

-Grove for love nor money; for of all the stupid places ever I see, that Howard Grove is the worst; there's never no getting nothing one

-This sort of conversation lasted all we arrived at our journey's end; and then, a new distress occurred; Madame Duval was eager to speak to Lady Howard and Mrs. Mirvan, and to relate her misfortunes, but she could not endure that Sir Clement or the Captain should see her in such disorder, for she said they were so illnatured, that, instead of pitying her, they would only make a jest of her disasters.
-She therefore sent me first into the house, to wait for an opportunity of their being out of the way, that she might steal up stairs unobserved.
+I know I can't get none at Howard Grove for love nor money, for of all the stupid places ever I see, that Howard Grove is the worst! there's never no getting nothing one wants."
+B 6 This This fort of conversation lasted till we arrived at our journey's end; and then, a new diffress occurred; Madame Duval was eager to speak to Lady Howard and Mrs. Mirvan, and to relate her misfortunes, but she could not endure that Sir Clement or the Captain should see her in such disorder, for the faid they were fo ill natured, that instead of pitying her, they would only make a jest of her disasters.
+She therefore fent me first into the house, to wait for an opportunity of their being out of the way, that she might steal up stairs unobserved.
 In this I succeeded, as the gentlemen thought it most prudent not to seem watching for her; though they both contrived to divert themselves with peeping at her as she passed.
 She went immediately to bed, where she had her supper.
 Lady Howard and Mrs. Mirvan both of them very kindly sat with her, and listened to her tale with compassionate attention; while Miss Mirvan and I retired to our own room, where I was very glad to end the troubles of the day in a comfortable conversation.

-The Captain's raptures, during supper, at the

-success of his plan, were boundless, I spoke, afterwards, to Mrs. Mirvan, with the openness which her kindness encourages, and begged her to remonstrate with him upon the cruelty of tormenting Madame Duval so causelessly.
+The Captain's raptures, during supper, at the success of his plan, were boundless.
+I spoke, afterwards, to Mrs. Mirvan, with the openness which her kindness encourages, and begged her to remonstrate with him him upon the cruelty of tormenting Madame Duval fo causelessly.
 She promised to take the first opportunity of starting the subject, but said he was, at present, so much elated that he would not listen to her with any patience.
 However, should he make any new efforts to molest her, I can by no means consent to be passive.
 Had I imagined he would have been so violent, I would have risked his anger in her defence much sooner.
 She has kept her bed all day, and declares she is almost bruised to death.

-Adieu, dear Sir!
+Adieu, dear Sir.
 What a long letter have I written!
 I could almost fancy I sent it you from London!
 LETTER III.